 Playing with Barbies

-I got most of my 20-plus Barbies from eBay and use them well.
 I use the Barbies with my 6th graders when we study proportions.
-I use them for Barbie Bungee with my algebra students during linear equations.
+I also use them for Barbie Bungee with my algebra students during our unit on linear equations.

-The students work in groups of three, one Barbie per group.
-They take various measurements of Barbie from head to toe; then, they take the exact measurements of someone in their group.
-(I did this activity with math teachers, and some teachers were concerned that students may not wish to be measured.
+(I did this activity with math teachers once, and some were concerned that students might not want to be measured.
 I've done this activity for the last seven years, and if anything, the kids want to volunteer to have their measurements taken.)

 Below is one of the ten posters that will go up in our school’s cafeteria.